 The above search facility allows you to search by area, reference number, location, for example, to find applications in your area.
 You may also comment for or against a proposal through this facility (further advice given below).

 All application forms, plans and supporting information submitted as part of a current application are available to view on our online Planning Application search, including officer reports.
 Other information such as consultation responses (in the case of neighbours' responses, this would be a redacted copy) can be viewed on request.
 Please email the details to firstname.lastname@example.org to arrange.
 We aim to deal with these requests within three working days.

-We are in the process of scanning our historic planning files.
-If you can't find the information you need, please email email@example.com with the application reference number and the documents you would like to view.
+All our historic planning files are now scanned.
+If you can’t find the information/documentation you need, please email email@example.com with the application reference number and the documents you would like to view.

 If you would like us to research the planning history, this is charged at £44 per half hour (or part thereof).
 Alternatively you can request a Local Land Charge search.

 We work on the system between 2am and 4am Tuesday to Saturday.
 Your access may occasionally be affected between these times.

 The plans and documentation published on these pages are protected by Copyright (section 47, 1988 Act).
 You may use material which is downloaded and/or printed for consultation on current applications only.
 Further copies must not be made without express consent of the copyright owner.

 We are legally required to publicise all planning applications, this is done by letter and/or notices at the site and/or notices in the local newspaper.
 You can also see our weekly lists of planning applications.